-- 1. Late Submission of Assignments: Failure to submit written work on time will result in the student receiving a late assignment Plan for Success.
-The student must meet with their clinical instructor to develop a plan for success after one late assignment Plan for Success.
-Each additional assignment that is submitted late or completely omitted will result in a learning Plan for Success. - 2.
+- 1. Late Submission of Assignments: Failure to submit written work on time will result in the student receiving a Clinical Late Assignment Plan for Success.
+The student must meet with their clinical instructor to develop a plan for success after one Clinical Late Assignment Plan for Success.
+Each additional assignment that is submitted late or completely omitted will result in a Clinical Learning Plan for Success. - 2.
 Learning Plan for Success: If during the course of clinical performance (clinical site, clinical laboratory, or virtually) the instructor identifies the student is not meeting objectives, a learning contract will be initiated.
-The learning Plan for Success notifies the student that clinical objectives are not met and a plan for appropriate remediation is identified to promote student success.
-The student will not be readmitted to clinical until the requirements of the learning Plan for Success have been fulfilled.
-If the learning Plan for Success concerns written work, the student will be readmitted to clinical ONLY at the discretion of the individual instructor.
-Failure to fulfill the requirements of a learning Plan for Success resulting in a clinical absence will also place the student with an absence Plan for Success.
+The Clinical Learning Plan for Success notifies the student that clinical objectives are not met and a plan for appropriate remediation is identified to promote student success.
+The student will not be readmitted to clinical until the requirements of the Clinical Learning Plan for Success have been fulfilled.
+If the Clinical Learning Plan for Success concerns written work, the student will be readmitted to clinical ONLY at the discretion of the individual instructor.
+Failure to fulfill the requirements of a Clinical Learning Plan for Success could result in probation and/or dismissal.

-Students may not accumulate more two (2) in a 16-week semester.
+Students may not accumulate more than two (2) Clinical Learning Plans for Success in a 16-week semester.
 To accrue more than this limit results in review of the student's clinical performance by the nursing faculty.
-Directives to the student from the faculty may include lowering clinical grade and/or probation or dismissal from the nursing program.
+Directives to the student from the faculty may include probation and/or dismissal from the nursing program.

-Any student placed on probation due to clinical performance shall receive a clinical grade at least one (1) letter grade lower than that received in lecture.
+Any student placed on probation due to clinical performance shall receive a clinical grade one (1) letter grade lower than that received in lecture.
 For example, a student has a letter grade of "C" in lecture, clinical probation status would result in a letter grade of "D" being issued.

 - 3. Punctuality: If tardiness is anticipated, students must notify the instructor at the institution at least 15 minutes prior to scheduled time of work.
-Students who are tardy may not be allowed in the clinical area and will be considered absent for the day.
+Students who are tardy may not be allowed in the clinical area and may be considered absent for the day.
 Failure to notify the instructor of absence or tardiness may be considered cause for dismissal. - 4.
 Professionalism: A student will be asked to leave the clinical setting (considered an absence) by the instructor for unsafe and/or unprofessional behavior.
 Possible examples include, but are not limited to: - a. lack of or incomplete preparation; - b. illness; - c. appearance not in compliance with nursing dress code; - d. inability to meet clients' needs; - e. under the influence of drugs and/or alcohol (refer to East Central College Board Policies and Procedures Manual); - f. uses of tobacco while in uniform or any odor of tobacco; - g. cell phone/smart watch disruption; - h. violation of Mandatory Safety Policy; - i. violation of Code of Professional Conduct and Student Civility Policy. - 5.
 Student Clinical File: The student's clinical file must be complete prior to the first day of clinical.
-This includes proof of current PPD (2-step), CPR, etc. Students with incomplete files will not be able to attend clinical and will receive a clinical absence contract for each day of clinical missed. - 6.
+This includes proof of current PPD (2-step), CPR, etc. Students with incomplete files will not be able to attend clinical and will receive a clinical absence make-up assignment for each day of clinical missed. - 6.
 Client Confidentiality: Confidentiality is to be upheld at all times.
 Conversations concerning clients between students and/or others (either in the institution or away) would be only those which are professional and necessary.